the-hypermedia-project/charter/hypermedia-elements.md

 ### Unsafe Transitions

 An unsafe transition is any transition that causes a resource change.
 These transitions should be considered mutable.
 Some media types may refer to these types of transitions as `actions`.
+An unsafe transition MUST have a URI.

 An unsafe transition has the following: